 Cancer, especially uterine

-The one that stuck out to me was the menstrual irregularity.
-I was 36 and my husband and I had no plans to have children.
+The menstrual irregularity was the one that scared me the most.
+I was 36, and my husband and I had no plans to have children.
 We still have no plans to have biological children.
-My menstrual irregularity wasn’t distressing because of procreation.
-No, I was distressed and worried because the excessive bleeding, and the high risk of uterine cancer terrified me, especially as it has affected my family.
-In future moments of doubt about doing the surgery before I did the surgery, I would squelch that doubt because of the monthly reminder of the time bomb inside of me.
+I wasn’t worried about having children; I was worried because of the excessive bleeding I was already experiencing.
+I knew this was a sign for possible uterine cancer in the future.
+In moments of doubt about the surgery, my monthly reminder of the ticking time bomb inside of me squelched all doubts.

 As if fear, money and pure shame had not convinced me why I should have the surgery, the doctor moved onto statistics.
 Honestly, at this point in the presentation, I was unable to concentrate on anything outside of my thoughts.
 But my husband had THE notebook, so he was able to share with me weight loss statistics at a time when I was ready to hear them.

 According to the doctor, when people diet they lose about 8-12% of their excess body weight.
 After 5 years, 0 will maintain it.
 When people are on a weight loss drug they will lose 10% of their excess body weight.
 After 5 years, 10% maintain it.
 When people have bariatric surgery they will lose at least 50% of their excess body weight.
 After 5 years, 100% will maintain it.
-Now seriously, I do not remember which study he was quoting here, but any time percentages are used, 0% and 100% make me very uncomfortable.
-There are so many different people and areas of grey that it seems improbable to have such numbers, I think NOW, in retrospect.
-But, at the time, that 100% made me comfortable.
-It meant to me that unlike all the diets, the jobs, the dreams, if I had the surgery, I would not fail.
-And in five years, I would still not be a failure.
+Now seriously, I do not remember which study he was quoting here, but any time percentages are used, 0% and 100% make me uncomfortable.
+In retrospect, I think there are many areas of grey it seems improbable to have such numbers.
+At the time, the 100% made me comfortable.
+Unlike all the failed diets, jobs and dreams, if I had the surgery, I would not fail.

-I now realize this “information session” about bariatric surgery was also a marketing event for bariatric surgery and the doctor’s weight loss clinic.
+This “information session” was a marketing event for bariatric surgery and the doctor’s weight loss clinic.
 One of the first steps to selling someone something is to earn their trust.
 The doctor tried to earn trust by shifting the blame.
 He used the first graph, which showed why and how we become obese, to say: “You shouldn’t beat yourself up; it’s not your fault.”
 Somehow I believed he was on my side and understood what it was like when I stepped on the scale to see the highest weight I would ever be.